 Health, Seniors and Active Living: Registration and client services office at 300 Carlton St. is closed to the public.
 Staff continue to register people for Manitoba health coverage and Manitoba Pharmacare benefits through email, phone, fax and mail.
 Forms and contact information can be found online.

 Labour: Some in-person hearings at the Manitoba Labour Board started June 21.
 Offices remain closed for public inquiries.
 See the Manitoba Labour Board website for the latest details.

 Licence suspensions: In-person hearings began July 6.

-Bingo: Bingo halls can open at half capacity.
+Bingo: Bingo halls closed.

 Centre culturel franco-manitobain: Closed.

 Dance, theatre and music facilities: Closed effective May 9.

 Manitoba Chamber Orchestra: See their site for details.